- The conversation about smart cities tends to focus on technology, but there’s a lot more to it.

 We need to transform our cities.
 Not just once, but continuously.

-The future of smart cities
+of smart cities

 An unstoppable process of effortless and endless reinvention must be set in motion.
 Technology enables reinvention.
 Exciting solutions are beginning to emerge from R&D in artificial intelligence, virtual reality, and nano- and bio-technologies.
 Science too, is generating insights – revealing unforeseen problems and opportunities.
 Evolving models for innovation and entrepreneurship are ensuring more promising projects get off the ground.
 Together, these tools enable the social, economic and political success we enjoy today.